 Before getting to the recipes, Iengo provides an introduction to Naples and Campania and the shaping of the local cuisine.
 You will also get a closer look at viticulture, olive oil (there are 700 olive oil producers in Campania), cheeses from the Sorrento Peninsula, the introduction of the tomato, traditions surrounding coffee, the origins of pizza, and popular pastries during festivals.
 According to Iengo, “fresh ingredients are used in simple but flavorful combinations to make the most of what is on hand.”
 The rich volcanic soil of the region has created a diet that focuses heavily on vegetables, legumes, and pasta.
 Meat is not as readily available compared to seafood due to the hundreds of miles of coastline.

 Every recipe includes a headnote with background information on the dish.
 The titles are listed in Italian and English.
 Measurements are provided in US Customary.
-The beautiful photography of the scenery and people of Naples is provided by Hannah Mornement.
-Many of the recipes are accompanied by full page photos by Frank Wieder of the finished dish.
+Hannah Mornement provides the beautiful photography of the scenery and people of Naples.
+Many of the recipes have full-page photos of the finished dish by Frank Wieder.

 This book is a great pick for those interested in the cuisine of Naples.
 There is a nice variety of dishes from vegetarian to meats, seafoods, and desserts.
 Recipes range from simple to more complicated.
-Most of the ingredients are readily available in the average American grocery store, but a few may be easier to locate in an Italian grocer or seafood market (buffalo mozzarella/fior di latte cheese, fresh squid, carpet shell clams, a variety of fish, spicy salami, anchovy filets, candied citrus peel, ladyfingers- savoiardi, glacé cherries, fava beans, prosciutto, Italian fennel sausages, and octopus).
+Most of the ingredients are readily available in the average American grocery store, but a few may be easier to locate in an Italian grocer or seafood market such as buffalo mozzarella/fior di latte cheese, fresh squid, carpet shell clams, a variety of fish, spicy salami, anchovy filets, candied citrus peel, glacé cherries, fava beans, and prosciutto.

 Mozzarella in Carrozza (Mozzarella in a Carriage) are simple mozzarella sandwiches that are coated and fried until golden.
 These little sandwiches are perfect as an appetizer or snack.
-They reminded me of french toast in grilled cheese form.
+They reminded me a bit of a cross between french toast and grilled cheese.